Official Home to Erle Montaigue's

 The World Taiji Boxing Association

-Here you will find everything relating to Taiji and Bagua as taught by Erle Montaigue and his successor Eli Montaigue.
+The definitive resource for Taiji and Bagua as taught by Erle Montaigue and his successor, Eli Montaigue

-There is often a lot of esoterically mumbo jumbo associated with Taiji and Bagua.
-But, if you can filter though and find someone teaching how it was originally intended, you'll find a beautiful balance of brutal fighting methods and amazing health forms and qigong.
+There is often a lot of esoterically mumbo jumbo associated with Taiji and Bagua, but if you can filter through and find someone teaching how it was originally intended, you'll find a beautiful balance of practical fighting methods and amazing health forms/qigong.

 Combat & Healing